SavaniShubham/Netflix-Gpt/README.md

 --add hardcoded values to the constant file
---Register tmdb api & create an app & get access token --get data from tmdb now playing movies lists api
+--Register tmdb api & create an app & get access token --get data from tmdb now playing movies lists api --custom hook for now playing movies
+--create movieslice
+--update the store with movies data
+--planning for maincontainer  and secondary conatiner --fetch data for trailer video
+--update the store with trailer video data
+--embedded the youtube video and make it autoplay and mute --tailwind classes to make it main conatiner look good

 # Features